jamiebeach/Learning-2024/BLOG.md

 # Blog
 ---
 ## February 7
 - Reviewed the recent AI-102 practice exam and the questions for which I didn't get correct answers.
-I upsed my study notes with some more details for those areas.
+I updated my study notes with some more details for those areas.
 Fun!
+- Did another practice test this evening.
+Failed again with another 57%.
+But the practice test that I did in Udemy seems to maybe not be 100% correct.
+Regardless, I feel like my next practice test will go well.

 ## February 6
 - Spent some time today working through an Language Model lab.
 Kaggle has a bunch of what looks like great tutorials and light courses that take the learner through building or using language models.